Gastonia, North Carolina Therapists

 In Gastonia, 46.6 percent of residents are married while 13.6 percent are divorced.
 This represents a rate somewhat higher than the rest of the state.
 Divorce impacts more than just the size of the household.
 Even in the most amicable of separations, there may be heightened feelings of anger and loss.
 Parents of the dissolved union need to come to terms with sharing time with their children.
 Frequently, a divorce brings on financial hardships that compound the situation.

 Marriage counseling helps couples regain trust and improve communication to help save relationships.
 When the marriage cannot be saved, individual or group therapy helps people deal with the loss and move forward.

 Crime Statistics in Gastonia

 Another external factor that influences mental health is feeling safe.
-In the hierarchy of needs, safety is a basic need second only to food, clothing and shelter.
+In the hierarchy of needs, safety is a basic need second only to food, clothing, and shelter.
 Unfortunately, being victimized threatens this sense of security.
 In Gastonia, there is a 1 in 18 chance of becoming a victim of either a property or violent crime.
 This crime rate is 93 percent higher than the state and 105 percent higher than the national average.

 When a person or loved one is a victim of a violent crime, stress reactions escalate.
-In some cases, serious depression and anxiety occur and negatively impact all aspects of a person’s life including relationships, career and even sense of self.
+In some cases, serious depression and anxiety occur and negatively impact all aspects of a person’s life including relationships, career, and even sense of self.
 Counseling services help people work through this difficult time and reestablish feelings of safety and control.

 Access to Care in Gastonia, North Carolina

-It is unfortunate that less than half of the people with mental illness across the nation receive professional support.
+Unfortunately, less than half of the people with mental illness across the nation receive professional support.
 Similarly, 50.7 percent of North Carolina residents with emotional health needs do not access treatment.
 This is likely due to multiple factors such as lack of adequate insurance or unfamiliarity with how to locate support.